AidanFarhi/weight-tracker/README.md

 - Unit testing.

+- Make mobile look good.

+- Add a logout feature.

 - Add constraints to the weight entry forms to not allow floating numbers.

-- Add a logout feature.

 - Grid view that lets you edit and update.